Create a Website with HTML5

 The line below max-width, margin: 0 auto; centers the display in the browser window.

-If you were to look at your new web page with a browser at this point, you would see a blank white screen.
+If you were to look at your new web page with a browser at this point, you would see a blank light blue screen.

 A background color was added in the style sheet using this code background: #AAD5FF;